-From the frequency distributions of DJF and JJA seasons, it can be concluded that 528 529 PMZ events occur mostly between 40-60 degrees in latitude in both hemispheres.
-The frequencies averaged at the three latitudes of 40° , 50° , and 60° N in each season are shown 530 in Fig. 10 to further illustrate the seasonal variation of PMZ occurrences with longitude.
-531 The thick-black curve for the annual distribution has maximum values of 16-18% at 532 533 120°W and near 30°W-13°E, corresponding to the northeast Pacific and Atlantic-Europe 534 sectors (cf. Fig. 8a).
-In DJF season, the maximum in northeast Pacific near 120°W exceeds 33%, larger than that in Atlantic-Europe near 15°W-10°E of 25-27%, which is 535 the most outstanding finding by our approach.
-The MAM season is close to the annual 536 537 distribution except for a small 3% increase between 40°-60°E. The JJA season has the lowest frequency magnitude among the seasons and annual mean, with the maxima 538 dropping below 10%.
+The frequency distributions in DJF and JJA seasons indicate that PMZ events occur mostly between 40° and 60° in latitude in both hemispheres.
+The frequencies averaged at the three latitudes of 40°, 50°, and 60°N in each season are shown in Fig. 10 to further illustrate the seasonal variation of PMZ occurrences with longitude.
+The thick-black curve for the annual distribution has maximum values of 16-18% at 120°W and near 30°W-13°E, corresponding to the northeast Pacific and Atlantic-Europe sectors (cf. Fig. 8a).
+In DJF season, the maximum in northeast Pacific near 120°W exceeds 33%, larger than that in Atlantic-Europe near 15°W-10°E of 25-27%, which is the most outstanding finding by our approach.
+The MAM season is close to the annual distribution except for a small 3% increase between 40°-60°E. The JJA season has the lowest frequency magnitude among the seasons and annual mean, with the maxima dropping below 10%.
 The SON season is most similar to the annual distribution.
-The 539 seasonality in Fig. 10 is evident, with DJF exhibiting the maximum and JJA the minimum 540 occurrence frequency.
-541